1964 Little Anthony and the Imperials – I’m On The Outside Looking In

 The group struggled to follow-up their success; it took another six singles before they reached the top forty on the Hot 100 again in 1960.
 Little Anthony left the group in 1961 and Sammy Strain replaced Nate and Tracey in the group and the Imperials seemed to be finished.

-Little Anthony returned to the group in 1963 and the quartet began recording again.
+Little Anthony returned to the group in 1963, and the quartet began recording again.
 They signed a recording contract with the Don Costa Productions label.
-Some of the group had known record producer Teddy Randazzo since childhood and he produced their version of a song he had written.
+Some members of the group had known record producer Teddy Randazzo since childhood, and he produced their version of a song he had written.
 In 1964, their recording of I’m On The Outside (Looking In) started their comeback by charting up to #15 on the Hot 100 and #8 on the R&B chart.
 Four more top forty singles followed before their charting days all but ended.

 The group reunited in 1992 and has continued to perform with some combination of original and replacement singers ever since.